 - A large rally requiring sound-amplifying devices.

-Many permit procedures require that the application be filed several weeks in advance of the event.
-Barring special circumstances, however, notice requirements greater than three days are typically not constitutional.
-Additionally, the First Amendment prohibits such an advance-notice requirement from being used to prevent rallies or demonstrations that are rapid responses to unforeseeable and recent news events.
+Unless there are special circumstances, notice requirements of more than a few days are typically not constitutional.
+Additionally, any advance-notice requirement can’t be used to prevent demonstrations that are rapid responses to unforeseeable and recent news events.
 Permit ordinances must allow for spontaneous demonstrations.
 That means, for example, that a permit may not be required when responding to breaking news, even where it would be required for a planned event.